 These files are great for advanced creators, but we’ve got an even better option for novice creators.
 I’ll get to that next.

 And here are those templates that really matter.
 Sized for bleed and including detailed dimensions along with our recommended margins, the interior template will help you ensure your files will print perfectly.

 That’s all they are.
 No magic trick to lay out your book.
 Purely utilitarian.

 Alright, I promised to come back to cover templates.
 If you’re a seasoned designer, the templates in our bundle along with the spine width guide are probably all you need.
 You’ll be able to create a front and back cover, then place a spine to specification between them.

-So what you do is, you create your interior file, get that done and reviewed.
+So what you do is, create your interior file, get that done, and review it thoroughly.
 Then upload that file to Lulu.
-We’ll do our file check and give you the options about paper, ink, and cover style.
+We’ll do our file check and give you the options for paper, ink, and cover style.

 After that, we’ll know enough about your project (the page count, paper type, and cover style) to make a customized template with the exact right spine.
 Basically, we pair your interior to a unique spine prepared to meet your page count.
 No more figuring out your own spine!

 That purple area is the spine and it’s sized based on the page count from the file I uploaded (84 pages) and the paperweight I selected (60#).
 No need to use any calculations, the spine is ready to go!